 Image Size Specifications

 For example, I chose medium as a size setting that I was looking for.
-Bing will show you sizes right in the search results for you to choose.
+Bing will show you sizes right in the search results for you to want.
 With the medium setting checked off, you are filtering any images that do not meet that criteria.

 How to Combine Image Specifications

 The last criteria point I am going to point out is the license search.
-When you click on the license tab, you can search for images that you can use for free and for public domain.
-In a nutshell, you can use this search engine to find images that you can use on your website for free.
-This allows you to avoid and legal problems that might come into place if you use an image for a blog post or a news article.
+When you click on the license tab, you can search for images that you can use for free and for the public domain.
+In a nutshell, you can use this search engine to find pictures that you can use on your website for free.
+This allows you to avoid any legal problems that might come into place if you use an image for a blog post or a news article.